-It is an ethos that the current Principal of CES-Oxford, Peter Williams, has fully bought into.
-“It is a hard-selling marketplace but a type of student is drawn to that very English environment,” he says.
+It is an ethos that a former Principal of CES-Oxford, Peter Williams, fully bought into.
+“It is a hard-selling marketplace but a type of student is drawn to that very English environment,” he said.

-Like Robin and Chris Vernede, Peter puts a value on the MSMT connection well above the impact that it makes on the bottom line.
-“Your Italians come from normal families, not the super-rich, they are very grounded,” he says.
-Robin adds: “We were aware of the special circumstances that led to the Trust’s foundation and each year it sent us lovely and appreciative students.”
+Like Robin and Chris Vernede, Peter put a value on the MSMT connection well above the impact that it makes on the bottom line.
+“Your Italians come from normal families, not the super-rich, they are very grounded,” he said.
+Robin added: “We were aware of the special circumstances that led to the Trust’s foundation and each year it sent us lovely and appreciative students.”

 In the summer of 2017 the Trust sent 10 students to CES on their month-long bursaries.
 Those arriving in high summer find the school at its busiest, with about 100 students from all over the world at Wheatley and another 100 junior learners (aged 12 to 16) at a residential campus in Ruskin College.
 Another “bulge” occurs in March/April, while at other times there may be as few as 20 students.